jenkinsci/tfs-plugin/README.md

 * The user name must be suffixed with `_cp` and the domain is `snd`.
 If your user name is redsolo, then enter "`snd\redsolo_cp`" as the user name in the plugin configuration.
 * Note that the user must be a member of the project to be able to create a workspace on the Team foundation server.

-That's all you need to start retrieving files from your project at codeplex.com.
+That's all you need to do to start retrieving files from your project at codeplex.com.

 ### The plugin is having problems parsing the dates that TF outputs, what can I do?